zephyrproject-rtos/zephyr/samples/basic/rgb_led/README.rst

 ===========

-You will need to connect the LED pins to PWM0, PWM1 and PWM2 on arduino 101 via the shield.
+You will need to connect the LED pins to PWM0, PWM1 and PWM2 on Arduino 101 via the shield.
 Depending on what kind of RGB LED you are using, please connect the common cathode to the ground or the common anode to Vcc.
 You need current limiting resistor for each of the single color LEDs.